xlliu7/E2E-TAD/README.md

 <!-- We're currently refactoring the codebase to make it a generic framework for end-to-end temporal action detection.
 We hope to release the  -->
 We hope that E2E-TAD can accelerate the research and applications of end-to-end temporal action detection.

+This code is an extended version of TadTR.
+It supports both video inputs and video feature inputs.
+If you want to run with video features, please refer to the instruction [here](https://github.com/xlliu7/TadTR/blob/master/README.md).

 ## TODOs
 - [x] Inference code